Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3d5h-Okw-uU.md

 ### Transcript

-> um in fact experimental is working well of linux mint that's that's cool considering that we're not fully supporting it but yeah that is a fun fact indeed good for you good to hear good to hear
+> in fact experimental is working well of linux mint that's that's cool considering that we're not fully supporting it but yeah that is a fun fact indeed good for you good to hear good to hear